 Creating a successful corporate strategy is a constant struggle in today’s business environment of complexity, ever-changing priorities, and conflicting agendas.
-Yet when executives invest the required time and effort and resources to develop and advance a purposeful approach to strategic decision-making, they not only increase the potential of building a winning and viable business but also enjoy positive by-product benefits including, employee conviction and empowerment.
+When executives invest the required time and effort and resources to develop and advance a purposeful approach to strategic decision-making, they not only increase the potential of building a winning and viable business but also enjoy positive by-product benefits including, employee conviction and empowerment.

-No strategy, however dazzling and overpowering, can be successfully implemented without total acceptance of executives, employees, and valued stakeholders who know what they need to change, understand how and why they should change, and have the essential resources to drive the strategic process activities for both the short and long term.
+No strategy, however dazzling and overpowering, can be successfully implemented without total acceptance of executives, employees, and valued stakeholders who know what they need to change, understand how and why they should improve, and have the essential resources to drive the strategic process activities for both the short and long term.

 Through strategic planning, organizations anticipate success and failure scenarios before they occur and can take necessary actions to exploit or precautions to avoid them.
-A strong strategic plan empowers businesses to be proactive rather than merely reacting to opportunity and problem situations as they arise.
+A robust strategic plan empowers businesses to be proactive rather than merely reacting to opportunity and problem situations as they arise.
 Being proactive supports the overall organizational goal to keep up with the ever-changing trends, emerging technologies, and regulatory compliance to obtain or maintain a competitive advantage.

 “The essence of strategy is choosing what not to do.”

 Formulating winning strategies involves a journey of the executive team and select employees to reexamine their fundamental and deeply-held beliefs and insights about the organization’s past and future state.
-These activities generally provoke highly-emotional conversations and squabbles to arrive at a consensus for the creation of future strategic directions and plans.
-Without these obligatory skirmishes, supported with brainstorming and decision-making exercises, the end result may be a set of rubber-stamped strategies whose failings are easily exposed during implementation or later, by savvy market competitors.
+These activities generally provoke highly-emotional conversations and disputes to arrive at a consensus for the creation of future strategic directions and plans.
+Without these obligatory battles, supported by brainstorming and decision-making exercises, the result may be a set of rubber-stamped strategies whose failings are easily exposed during implementation or later, by savvy market competitors.

 65% of organizations have an agreed-upon strategy.